niralishah130/azure-docs/articles/azure-government/documentation-government-devsecops.md

 ## DoD Area Requirements
 Here are some key DoD cloud-native requirements areas that Azure capabilities map against.
 * *Platform*.
-The container hosting/orchestration platform which leverages Kubernetes.
+The container hosting/orchestration okay coplatform which leverages Kubernetes.
 Mapped Azure services include: AKS (Azure Kubernetes Service), ARO (Azure RedHat OpenShift), and ECP (Edge Container Platform).
-* *Secure Zero Trust Architecture*.
+* *Secure Zero Trust Infrastructure*.
 The networking layer of the DevSecOps ecosystem that handles requests securely.
 Mapped Azure services include: N/A (Azure Native Service Mesh in progress).
 * *Containers*.
 This is the actual container atomic component of the architecture - down to the actual container image leveraged, a DoD application must have a high level of security.
 Mapped Azure services include: N/A (secure MSFT container images will be hosted in [Repo One](https://repo1.dsop.io)).
 * *CI/CD*.
 The DevOps pipeline that helps developers write new code, build new app images, and push new updates to your application workload.
 Mapped Azure services include: Azure DevOps and GitHub.
 * *Supporting Tools and Services*.
 This encompasses all of the tools and services that help maintain the DevSecOps architecture circled around DoD principles like continous defensibility and observability.
 Mapped Azure services include: Azure Securiy Center, Azure Policy, Container Insights, Log Analytics, Application Insights.